rossmclendon/rossmclendonphotography/_posts/2024-04-04-last-minute-eclipse.md

 # Closing Remarks
 Practice, practice, practice.
 Test your settings focused on something so you can check for things like shutter shock that could introduce blurriness.
 Be aware that if you're dealing with thin clouds or other factors reducing sky transparency, all these exposure values will be a bit on the dark side (maybe just bump your ISO if that ends up being the case).
 Have a plan, write it down, rehearse it as much as you can, and you'll come away with something.

-Note that there's a phase/exposure commonly referenced called the "Diamond Ring" which is a brighter exposure of the last bit of photosphere around the same time as Bailey's Beads shot without filter and exposed around EV 12.5, bright enough to reveal a small bit of inner corona around the moon.
+Note that there's a phase/exposure commonly referenced called the "Diamond Ring" which is a brighter exposure of the last bit of photosphere around the same time as Baily's Beads shot without filter and exposed around EV 12.5, bright enough to reveal a small bit of inner corona around the moon.
 I haven't included the Diamond Ring in this guide as I think it makes things a bit too complicated to add a whole other exposure regime in the seconds before C2 and after C3.
 I just mention it here in case you're feeling especially confident and I don't want to be called out for omitting it.

 Enjoy the experience.
 Think about why something so unlikely as our total solar eclipses are also so beautiful.
 And above all else, whatever you do, make sure that you